SCOTT-HAMILTON/trees-with-n-nodes-stanza/README.md

 node objects but only there AUP index.
 And we do the same for the non-leaf-nodes.

-So end up with a two list of groups of AUP's which get's already quite ugly looking when printed out.
+So we end up with two lists of groups of AUP's which get's already quite ugly looking when printed out.
-Let's take the first **internal-tree** of our example and compute those two lists.
+Let's take the first **internal-tree** of our example and compute the corresponding two lists for it.
 ```
 N1
  ├── L1
  └── L2
 ```
-We end up with:
+We get:
 ```
 leaf-node-groups = ( ((1) (0)) )
 ```
-There is a single group because both L-nodes share the same parent, the root-node N1.
+There is a single group because both L-nodes share the same parent: the root-node N1.
-The single group contains the two L-nodes
+This single group contains the two L-nodes
 ```
 L1's AUP=(0)
 L2's AUP=(1)
 The group: (L2 L1)=((1) (0))
 The final list of groups: ( ((1) (0)) )
 ```
+And for the non-leaf-nodes:
 ```
 non-leaf-node-groups = ( (()) )
 ```